Ronkahn21/grove/docs/designs/topology.md

 workload designers.
 It maps topology level domains to Kubernetes node labels and establishes ordering from broadest to narrowest scope.

-*note: this CR is independent of Kueue Topology CRD, which must be manually created by admin to align with Grove's ClusterTopology for KAI scheduler usage.*
 **Characteristics:**

 - **Cluster-scoped resource**: Can have multiple ClusterTopology resources defined